Our Philosophy on End of Life Services

 Patient remains are sent for cremation every Tuesday or Wednesday.
 Barring unforeseen circumstances that are out of our control, they are expected to return to the clinic the following Tuesday or Wednesday.
 Staff will then call the client to inform them that the remains are at the clinic and ready to be picked up.

-Our clinics goal is to help you feel as comfortable as possible under the most difficult circumstances.
+Our clinics goal is to help you feel as comfortable as possible under the most difficult of circumstances.